Eelviny/fsmu.co.uk/_projects/craft-room.md

 ---
 <a href="{{ site.url }}{{ site.baseurl }}/assets/images/{{ page.image.name }}"><img src="{{ site.url }}{{ site.baseurl }}/assets/images/{{ page.image.name }}" style="object-fit: cover; height: 500px; width: 100%;" /></a>

 The Sewing/Craft Room was built and equipped in 2011 to teach the girls basic sewing skills to repair their uniform + clothing and if interested to start to learn how to make their own clothes.
 Only a small number of the girls that attend St Michael’s will go on to secondary school.
-Sewing gives the girls who do drop out of education, a skill to take with them when they return to their homes.
+Sewing gives the girls who do drop out of education a skill to take with them when they return to their homes.

 The Sewing/Craft Room has hand sewing machines (old Singer sewing machine type) and the charity funds the salary of Solivia -  the very talented seamstress, who not only makes the uniforms for all the children but also runs the many sewing/craft clubs, with the help of artistic and creative teachers.